Jesus is the Lamb of God who takes away (does away with, or removes) the "sin of the world".

 The next day John again was standing with two of his disciples, and as he watched Jesus walk by, he exclaimed, “Look, here is the Lamb of God!”
 The two disciples heard him say this, and they followed Jesus.
 (John 1:35-37, NRSV)

 Thus the previously unrecorded expression “Lamb of God” for Jesus could come into use.
-I wonder if at the time of writing it was known other than from John’s Gospel?
+I wonder if at the time of its writing it was known other than from John’s Gospel?
 Possibly from early times the expression may have been repeated during gatherings.
 (Certainly in songs, and otherwise, it is current today in at least some circles.)

 What was the connection between John describing Jesus as the Lamb of God and the two people then attaching themselves to him?
 It seems as if they were waiting for the moment of Jesus’ identification?
 Perhaps that was it.
 It is not obvious today just what John was conveying to his hearers.